DeFiCh/handbook/src/drafts/loans.md

 Continuing with the adaptation of the definition, in DeFi (Decentralized finance) there are no central authorities so we can remove any reference to banks.
 Again, the key part to understand here is that there is not one specific person nor entity approving or rejecting a loan, the network through consensus rules and algorithms will be in charge of providing users for their loans tokens.

 The last part *"...and has to be paid back."* needs also some refactoring as in DeFiChain **loans have no due date**.
-In DeFiChain you **don't need to payback a loan as long as your deposit's value (collaterals) covers the loan tokens + interest value**.
+In DeFiChain loans need to be backed up by collateral tokens value.
 We can spot a similar behaviour in traditional finance where the bank asks for a deposit of value as a guarantee (a house, a car...) in return of a certain amount of money.

 Applying the changes mentioned, our definition of loan is now: